 - Bucket swings tend to use chains, and are heavier duty.
 Comparatively, turtle swings tend to be hung with rope, are a bit lighter weight.

-- Bucket swings are mostly good for hanging from a swing set / bar.
+- The bucket styles are mostly good for hanging from a swing set / bar.
 Turtle swings have a bit more flexibility, and could be hung from a porch roof, a tree, etc., so long as they have been carefully inspected for integrity and strength.
 Certainly, hanging from a swing set is safest.
 We only recommend you hang and use swings according to manufacturer’s directions.

 Age and Weight Limit